 Students participate in a number of learning areas where the programme is facilitated by a specialist teacher:

-- Technology (Soft and Hard Materials )and The Arts (Visual Art, Music and Performing Arts)
+- Digital, Technology and The Arts (Visual Art, Music and Performing Arts)

-- Languages (Spanish, Mandarin and Te Reo Maori)
+- Languages (Japanese, French and Te Reo Maori)

 - Physical Education